-To evaluate the resolving power of our algorithm on one-hot encoded data, we design an experiment that generates synthetic datasets with features reflective of textual embeddings.
+To evaluate the resolving power of our algorithm on one-hot-encoded data, we design an experiment that generates synthetic datasets with features that reflect textual embeddings.
 These datasets simulate challenges such as sparsity, feature dependencies, and formulaic activation patterns.

 The dataset is generated as follows: For each cluster, we create $n$ samples with dimensionality $d$, where features are binary, representing the activation (1) or absence (0) of specific elements.
-One cluster, referred to as the uniform cluster, has an equal small activation probability $p$ across all dimensions, resulting in sparse, randomly distributed features.
+One cluster, referred to as the uniform cluster, has an equally small activation probability $p$ across all dimensions, resulting in sparse, randomly distributed features.
 The other cluster, referred to as the formulaic cluster, increases the activation probability for a subset of $d_{\rm{form}}$ dimensions by a bias factor $f$, while the remaining dimensions maintain the uniform activation probability, such that $p_{\text{form}} = p + f$.